Distracted driving can kill

 • Drivers talking on cell phones are half a second slower to hit the brakes in emergencies and miss more than half the visual cues seen by attentive drivers.

-About Washington’s new hands-free law
+About Washington's hands-free law

 Parents: Responsibility starts at home